-The study provides information about the living conditions and resources of households in the UK today.
-The SLC will be used as a key source for measuring poverty, health and social exclusion in the UK.
+The study provides information about the resources of households in the UK today.
+The SLC will be used as a key source for measuring poverty, and social exclusion in the UK.

 It will be used to help the government understand how different sections of society are managing, so that it can plan for the future, assess the effects of policy changes and measure the state of the economy.